Aeroanion/Free-Solidworks-OBJ-Exporter/README.md

 be in the same location as the color map(texture).
 For example - D:\myplace\mytexture.jpg, D:\myplace\mytexture spec.jpg, D:\myplace\mytexture bump.jpg

-If you want to change the ' spec' and ' bump' labels to suit your own texture collection go to lines 592,593,596,597,605,611 in the vba module code.
+If you want to change the 'spec' and 'bump' labels to suit your own texture collection go to lines 592,593,596,597,605,611 in the vba module code.

 If you nominate to use spec and/or bump maps in the UI the texture name will appear in the .mtl